Earlier this year, leading ERP software and manufacturing execution system provider, IQMS was acquired by Dassault Systèmes.

 - Quality – can the business measure, control and document the quality components of the manufacturing process

-If you’d like to learn more about DELMIAWORKS and how it works in conjunction with SOLIDWORKS to seamlessly manage your manufacturing business, why not request a demo?
+If you’d like to learn more about DELMIAWORKS and how it works in conjunction with SOLIDWORKS to seamlessly manage your manufacturing business, why not contact us to request a demo?